How to Ikigai: Japanese Secret to Well-Being

 Ikigai – the Japanese Secret to Well-Being

 Ikigai is a reason for living.
-Ikigai is what people look forward to when their present situation doesn’t look as brightly as they wish.
+Ikigai is what people look forward to when their present situation doesn’t look as bright as they wish.

 Purpose-Driven Life

 Knowing your ikigai is not enough, though.
 You need to exercise it, put your purpose in action.
 This will result in well-being and a long and healthy life that the Japanese are known for.
-Doing your best, being useful for others, making a difference in people’s lives is a true essence of ikigai.
+Doing your best, being useful to others, and making a difference in people’s lives is the true essence of the ancient Japanese wisdom.

 Ikigai - the Japanese Secret to Well-Being - Roads and Destinations

-For some ikigai is a daily work in the garden
+For some the Japanese wisdom is a daily work in the garden

 Transmitting the ancient Japanese secrets to longevity to the younger generations is one of the main motivations of residents of Okinawa.
-Okinawa Island attracts global attention as one of world’s “blue zones” or long-lived communities.
+Okinawa Island attracts global attention as one of the world’s blue zones or long-lived communities.
 According to Ikigai: The Japanese Secret to a Long and Happy Life, there are approximately 25 people over the age of 100 for every 100,000 residents on the island.

 Although a special diet and light exercises play a big part in the islanders’ well-being, the Okinawa’s centenarians attribute ikigai, an unselfish purpose in life, to their longevity and vitality.